polkadot-fellows/RFCs/text/0031-corejam.md

 type RecentInclusions = StorageValue<BoundedVec<InclusionSet, ConstU32<RECENT_BLOCKS>>>
 ```

-The RcBA must keep an up to date set of which Work Packages have already been included in order to avoid accidentally attempting to introduce a duplicate Work Package or one whose prerequisite has not been fulfilled.
+The RcBA must keep an up to date set of which Work Packages have already been Initially Included in order to avoid accidentally attempting to introduce a duplicate Work Package or one whose prerequisite has not been fulfilled.
 Since the currently authored block is considered *Recent*, Work Reports introduced earlier in the same block do satisfy the prerequisite of Work Packages introduced later.

 While it will generally be the case that RCVGs know precisely which Work Reports will have been introduced at the point that their Attestation arrives with the RcBA by keeping the head of the Relay-chain in sync, it will not always be possible.
 Therefore, RCVGs will never be punished for providing an Attestation which fails any of these tests; the Attestation will simply be kept until either:

 1. it stops being *Recent*;
-2. it becomes included on-chain; or
+2. it becomes Initially Included on-chain; or
-3. some other Attestation of the same Work Package becomes included on-chain.
+3. some other Attestation of the same Work Package becomes Initially Included on-chain.

+#### Availability

+Once the Work Report of a Work Package is Initially Included on-chain, the Work Package itself must be made *Available* through the off-chain Availability Protocol, which ensures that any dispute over the correctness of the Work Report can be easily objectively judged by all validators.
+Being off-chain this is not block-synchronized and any given Work Package make take one or more blocks to be made Available or may even fail.

+Only once the a Work Report's Work Package is made Available can the processing continue with the next steps of Joining and Accumulation.
+Ordering requirements of Work Packages may also affect this variable latency and this is discussed later in the section *Work Package Ordering*.

 #### Metering